-Mrs Facey and Mrs Nicholls work in the office; please feel to contact them if you have any queries, questions or messages – they are very friendly and helpful!
+Mrs Farrington and Mrs Nicholls work in the office; please feel to contact them if you have any queries, questions or messages – they are very friendly and helpful!
 Please report to the office when you are visiting or helping in school, as visitors are requested to ‘sign in’ and ‘sign out’.

-Open Evening– Celebration of Work
+Open afternoon– Celebration of Work

 At the end of the year, usually in July, parents are invited to come to school to be shown work by their children.

 We hold an Open Morning in the Autumn term.
 This is an opportunity for prospective parents to see the school at work.
 Year 6 prefects help show these parents around.
 Tours can also be arranged at other times.

 Parents have the opportunity to meet with teachers for formal meetings twice a year.
 Appointments are made for these meetings.
 Teachers are available at other times by mutual arrangement.

 School trips and theme weeks greatly enhance the life of the school, but are only possible with the generous support of parents.
 We endeavour to prepare you with details of expected expenditure at the start of the school year.